 We have many exciting opportunities in Rail E&P design and consultancy, working with local and overseas teams on domestic and international projects, both large and small, across a wide variety of environments and cultures.
 Our design work covers all stages of a project, from conception to construction support, across all aspects of Electrification and Plant.

-As a Graduate you will be given the opportunity to work on a range of the above disciplines enhancing your knowledge and experience of Electrical and / or Mechanical principles with varied work including design, modelling, and engagement with clients / other rail disciplines.
+Our Graduates are given the opportunity to work on a range of the above disciplines enhancing their knowledge and experience of Electrical and / or Mechanical principles with varied work including design, modelling, and engagement with clients / other rail disciplines.

 - MEng / MSc in Computing (Visual Computing & Robotics)